AlegriaForman/koa-framework-api/README.md

 Setting up a server was very similar to Express.
 You can set up a http server in Koa by typing <strong>koa.listen(3000);</strong>

-Koa has a built-in use function similar to Express for adding middleware to your application.
+Koa has a built-in <strong>use</strong> function similar to Express for adding middleware to your application.
 An example of this might be:
 ```
   var koa = require(‘koa’);
   var app = koa();